networknt/light-proxy/README.md

 To learn how to use this proxy, pleases refer to

-* [Getting Started](https://networknt.github.io/light-proxy/getting-started/) to learn core concepts
+* [Getting Started](https://doc.networknt.com/getting-started/light-proxy/) to learn core concepts
-* [Tutorial](https://networknt.github.io/light-proxy/tutorial/) with step by step guide for RESTful proxy
+* [Tutorial](https://doc.networknt.com/tutorial/proxy/) with step by step guide for RESTful proxy
-* [DevOps](https://networknt.github.io/light-proxy/devops/) for different configurations based on your situations
+* [Configuration](https://doc.networknt.com/service/proxy/configuration/) for different configurations based on your situations
+* [Artifact](https://doc.networknt.com/service/proxy/artifact/) to guide customer to choose the right artifact to deploy light-proxy.